Hisense A6N vs Samsung DU8002 (IPS)

 Smooth transition function

-Let's check how A6N handles low-quality materials.
-When it comes to smoothing tonal transitions, the lack of posterization reduction or smoothing of tonal transitions in low-quality materials, such as television or DVD, may be noticeable for more demanding viewers.
-As for digital processing, the model is presented correctly, and the branches lack characteristic jaggedness – the image is strongly plastic and soft, which may appeal to those who prefer this kind of image style.
+Let's see how A6N handles low-quality sources.
+When it comes to smoothing tonal transitions, the lack of features for reducing posterisation or smoothing such transitions in low-quality material like television or DVD may be noticeable to more demanding viewers.
+As for digital processing, the model was presented correctly and the branches were free of the characteristic jaggedness.
+The picture has strong three-dimensional modelling and a soft look, which may appeal to viewers who prefer this kind of image style.

 Smoothing tonal transitions on the DU8002 television leaves mixed feelings.
 Although the menu has an option for smoothing tonal transitions, in practice it yields no results and can even generate unwanted side effects.